doc. RNDr. Jan Řezáč, Ph.D.

 To assess the accuracy of computational methods, reliable reference data is needed.
 In the field of non-covalent interactions, direct experimental evidence is rare and accurate calculations are often used as a benchmark.

 We are developing data sets of model systems covering various classes of non-covalent interactions.
 For these data sets, we strive to provide the most accurate interaction energies calculated at least at the CCSD(T)/CBS level.
 We have developed the S66 data set which became a de facto standard in the filed.
-Recently, I started building new, larger data sets which are published at the Non-Covalent Interactions Atlas website.
+Recently, we built a database of new, larger data sets which are published at the Non-Covalent Interactions Atlas website.

 This part of my work was recently summarized in my paper "Benchmark Calculations of Interaction Energies in Noncovalent Complexes and Their Applications" in Chemical Reviews as a part of thematic issue on non-covalent interactions.